atlasphp/Atlas.Orm/docs/records.md

 You can insert a single Record back to the database by using the `Atlas::insert()` method.
-This will use the appropriate Mapper for the Record to perform the write within a transaction, and capture any exceptions that occur along the way.
+This will use the appropriate Mapper for the Record to perform the write, and capture any exceptions that occur along the way.

 ```php
 <?php